neuravion/mesh-chat-protocol/README.md

 ## Mesh-Chat Protocol
-Each message will be a serialized (to JSON) hash.
+Each message will be a serialized JSON hash.
 Every hash must include:

     {